 Despite the significant association between obesity and several cancers, it has been difficult to establish an association between obesity and hepatocellular carcinoma (HCC).
 Patients with HCC often have ascites, making it a challenge to accurately determine body mass index (BMI), and many factors contribute to the development of HCC.
 We performed a case–control study to investigate whether obesity early in adulthood affects risk, age of onset, or outcomes of patients with HCC.

 Hassan, Manal M.; Abdel-Wahab, Reham; Kaseb, Ahmed; Shalaby, Ahmed; Phan, Alexandria; El-Serag, Hashem; Hawk, Ernest; Morris, Jeff; Pratap Singh Raghav, Kanwal; Lee, Ju-Seog; Vauthey, Jean-Nicolas; Bortus, Gehan; Torres, Harrys; Amos, Christopher; Wolff, Robert; and Li, Donghui, "Obesity Early in Adulthood Increases Risk but Does Not Affect Outcomes of Hepatocellular Carcinoma" (2015).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 588.